RESCHEDULED from original date of Saturday, February 22 to Friday, February 21st.

 Event Alerts - Members please register to attend.
 A "GO" or "NO GO" will be emailed to registrants by noon the day of the event.
 Your need to be registered for me to send you updates

-The Far Out Journal Club invites you to join us for an online conversation with multi-talented actor, writer, musician, and amateur astronomer, Tim Russ
+The Far Out Journal Club invites you to join us for an online conversation with Author and Astrophysicist Emily Levesque

-From the outer limits of the Milky Way, the Alachua Astronomy Club has started the Far Out Journal Club.
+From the outer limits of the Milky Way, the Alachua Astronomy Club brings you the Far Out Journal Club.
 Produced by Rich Russin and hosted by past president Terry Smiljanich, the goal is to have a personal, in-depth visit with the authors, artists, musicians, and other cultural icons who bring us the vast world of cultural science and science fiction.
-The host for this program will be James Albury, Director of the Santa Fe College Planetarium.

 Biography: